top of page

 Do I need my own equipment?

-If you have it then bring it along.
+If you have it then bring it along, provided it is clean and sterile.
 Otherwise we will lend you everything you need.

 Please bring a pair of wellington boots, if not, a stout pair of shoes will do (no shoes with open toes)!